ymatto/Station-Manager-2/README.md

 The main logic of Station Manager 2 is the `StationManager2.liq` Liquidsoap script file, which runs your playlist-based shows and expects to output to an Icecast server for broadcast to the world.

-The included Text-To-Speech `TTS_server.rb` script can also be optionally used to enable automated voice synthesis for your station's DJ.
-This script must be run separately from the core docker compose setup.

 > [!NOTE]
 > Station Manager 2 is currently designed to work with **Liquidsoap v2.3.0** and **Icecast v2.4.4**